 The eTrex series were designed as primarily handheld GPS units, but don’t feel restricted.
 A variety of mounts are available, so you can easily fit yours to your bike, car or boat.
 With the right mapping installed it’s perfectly capable of doubling as an in-car satnav, although you won’t be able to run it off the vehicle power socket – it’s strictly battery powered.

 Battery life is good, by the way, at up to 25 hours from a pair of AA cells – although the backlight will eat into this rapidly, so don’t use it if you don’t have to.

 Verdict: A rugged and compact design, with a lot of features, the eTrex 20 is the best all-round GPS handset we’ve found so far.
 It has all the performance you need for just about any outdoor activity.
-To save a 5-10% of the list price, check out this listing.
+To save a 5-10% of the list price,

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.